 "A young Viognier vineyard on Sugarbird Manor in Stellenbosch.
 Dried flowers, potpourri, dried ginger root, hibiscus, orange peel and strawberry juice.
 Tastes pretty close to dry with a fragrant peppermint finish.
 Includes the taste of rooibos tea botanicals as well as the ping and zip of the grapefruit rinds.
 Beautifully juicy, red shiny maraschino-cherry and nectarine fruit in the middle."
 25 g/L Residiual sugar.

-The first commercially available Vermouth, and the best on the market.
+The first commercially available Vermouth (1786), and maybe the best on the market.
 Take neat or on the rocks with a splash of soda.
 Beware: it can be a bit much for more delicate cocktails.

 Dumangin's entry-level Ratafia, the Craft cuvée is a blend of minimum 6-year-aged Pinot Noir and Pinot Meunier that sees a further 9 years in barrel before bottling.
 Great as an aperitif or paired with dessert.